-Young carers are also even more likely to come from deprived backgrounds, in comparison to their peers who are not carers:
+Young carers are also even more likely to come from deprived backgrounds, in comparison to their peers who are not carers.
+The dimensions represented in the bar chart cover four key areas of deprivation: Employment, education, health and disability, and household overcrowding.

-2021 All Brent 5 - 18 years olds N = 57k

-$$2021(5 - 18 \text{ years old})$$ Unpaid Carers $N = 724$
+2021 All Brent 5 - 18 years olds 2021 (5 - 18 years old) Unpaid Carers N = 724